OUTSFH/ASAP-SST-Music/README.md

 # ASAP-SST-Music
 ASAP-Preprocessed Synchrosqueezing with Multichannel Trajectory Fusion for Robust DOA Estimation in Mixed Noise.
-Partial code and data from the aforementioned paper.
+This includes scripts and synthetic data used to reproduce the main results.
+Due to intellectual property restrictions, some implementation details and raw measurement data are not disclosed.
+Processed data and other materials may be provided upon reasonable request.See the master branch for the specific code.